Part 3 — Processing and deciding on requests for access

 ‘Submission’ is not defined in the FOI Act.
 However, any submission should support the exemption contention to which the third party was consulted in accordance with ss 27 and 27A.

 Cristovao and Secretary, Department of Social Security (1998) AATA 787.

-For further information on contracted service providers see Documents Held by Government Contractors.
+For further information on contracted service providers see OAIC, Documents held by government contractors: Agency obligations under the Freedom of Information Act 1982, available at www.oaic.gov.au

 Chu v Telstra Corporation Limited (2005) FCA 1730 , Finn J: ‘Taking the steps necessary to do this may in some circumstances require the agency or minister to confront and overcome inadequacies in its investigative processes’.